ClaremontAB/devforum-microservices/net-clarenews/README.md

 ```
 $ dotnet run
 ```
-After server has been started, visit `localhost` in your web browser.
+After server has been started, visit `localhost:8080/swagger` in your web browser to access Swagger API documentation.